Disclaimer

 Oth 5.0/6.0% (+1.0/+1.0)

-There was one IndyRef poll released during the month(figures in brackets show movement from last polling):-
+There were no IndyRef polls released during the month(figures show last polling):-

 Yes: 27% (-3.0), No: 61% (+2.0), DK: 12% (+1.0)